-DIPEx International is a unique global collaboration of scientists, healthcare professionals and patients who are committed to collect people’s experiences of health, healthcare and disease and bringing this new knowledge to the world through qualitative research.
+DIPEx International is a unique global collaboration of scientists, clinicians and patients committed to enriching the understanding of people’s experiences of health, healthcare and illness and bringing this new knowledge to the world through qualitative research.

 More information can be found at http://www.dipexinternational.org/

 From 31 August till 2 September 2022, our colleague Jaroslava Kopčáková met with other prominent researchers in the field of physical activity promotion at the 11th conference of Health Enhancing Physical Activity (HEPA Europe) in Nice, France.

 She was invited with colleagues from Faculty of Sports, University in Presov, Slovakia to share their knowledge via poster presentation (Associations of the physical activity-related injuries with selected variables in adolescents – results of the pilot study) on latest findings from Health Behaviour in School-Aged Children study.

 Our colleague Zuzana Dankulincova was invited to present at the 36th European Health Psychology Society conference in Bratislava as one of the keynote speaker.
 Her keynote lecture – How to implement what we know from health psychology into practice – discussed how can our research practices and research outcomes contribute more to health and social policy changes.

 In case you missed it or were not able to attend, lecture is available for you here.